‘No haircuts or write-offs’: Govt mulling talking to bilateral partners for debt restructuring, says Dar

 He highlighted that employment opportunities would increase, leading to the correction of macroeconomic indicators, a reduction in inflation, and the creation of more jobs.
 Consequently, the policy interest rate would also decrease, he added.

-The minister stated that there was a customary practice of forming two committees within the FBR — one for business-related issues and the other for technical matters.
+The minister stated that there was a customary practice of forming two committees within the Federal Board of Revenue (FBR) — one for business-related issues and the other for technical matters.

 He said that the FBR chairman will obtain his approval on the matter, and the committees will be formed by Monday.
 “The purpose of these committees is to address any missed aspects and provide an opportunity for individuals with complaints or genuine recommendations to be heard and considered by the government.”